 Power / Mode Button

 The rubber and plastic buttons on your Sonicare toothbrush can gradually wear out, meaning that they either don’t allow the switch underneath to be activated properly or they allow moisture inside the handle.

-Replacement power button covers and mode selection buttons to cover the switches on your Sonicare toothbrush are available on eBay here:
+Replacement power button covers and mode selection buttons to cover the switches on your Sonicare toothbrush are available new on eBay here:

 With a limited service life at some point you will need to replace the battery inside your Sonicare toothbrush.

-Replacement Li-ion batteries for Philips Sonicare toothbrushes are available to buy through our secure online shop:
+New replacement Li-ion batteries for Philips Sonicare toothbrushes are available to buy through our secure online shop:

 There are a few types of charger originally supplied with Sonicare toothbrushes.
 Each charger has an HX number marked on it to help identify it.
 When buying a replacement Sonicare charger check that it is rated for the correct electricity voltage in your home and that it has a suitable electrical plug attached.